 Have a fun winter-break in Stockholm

-- Winter kayaking: It's been said that Stockholm is best experienced from the water, and that still holds true during the winter months.
-Green Trails and Stockholm Adventures are among the tour operators offering adventurous kayaking tours in the chilly waters of Stockholm.
+- Winter kayaking: It's been said that Stockholm is best experienced from the water, and that still holds during the winter months.
+Several tour operators like Green Trails and Stockholm Adventure organize adventurous kayaking tours in the chilly waters of Stockholm.